 POTUS Claims To Have Had An Influence On Zero Fatal Accidents In The Airline Industry

-Opinion Editorial – While commercial air travel has had an excellent safety record in the U.S. for almost a decade, President Trump tagged the airlines impeccable safety record on his own long list of presidential accomplishments this week.
+Opinion Editorial by Jason J. Baker– While commercial air travel has had an excellent safety record in the U.S. for almost a decade, President Trump tagged the airlines impeccable safety record on his own long list of presidential accomplishments this week.
 It seems safe to assume that, without his being involved, thousands of unsuspecting travelers would have met their maker in fiery crashes aboard commercially operated airliners.

 The minor fact that there has not been a single fatal passenger airline crash in the U.S. since 2009, according to the National Transportation Safety Board was apparently overlooked as an inconvenient alternative fact.
 The last deadly commuter plane crash took place in Hawaii in 2013.